GIF Merger

 Frequently Asked Questions

 Yes!
 The tool automatically handles GIFs of different sizes.
 You can choose to match the largest, smallest, or first GIF's dimensions, or set a custom size.
-For horizontal and vertical modes, GIFs are scaled proportionally.
 For best results, consider using our GIF Resizer to normalize sizes beforehand.

 When merging GIFs with different speeds, you can either keep original timing or set a uniform frame delay.
 The "Original" preset preserves each GIF's native timing, while custom values apply the same delay to all frames.
-For synchronized playback in side-by-side modes, using a uniform delay often looks better.
+For synchronized playback in side-by-side and overlay modes, a uniform delay often looks better.

 You can merge between 2 and 10 GIF files at once.
 Each file can be up to 10MB in size.
 If you need to combine more GIFs, you can merge them in batches and then merge the resulting files together.

-If the output file is too large for your needs, you have several options: reduce the dimensions using our GIF Resizer, compress it with our GIF Compressor, reduce colors, or convert to a more efficient format like WebP or MP4.
+If the output file is too large, you have several options: reduce the dimensions using our GIF Resizer, compress it with our GIF Compressor, or convert to a more efficient format like MP4.